Chinese billionaire seized from luxury Hong Kong hotel, source says

 Who is he?

 Born in China, Xiao also held a diplomatic passport from Antigua and Barbuda, where he was an ambassador at large, according to a statement on the Antigua government website.
+The country's foreign ministry didn't immediately respond to a request for comment.

 According to the Financial Times, Xiao was a financier with links to the family of Chinese President Xi Jinping.